Why Manual Tuning Fails: A Better Way to Optimize Kubernetes Workloads

 But if you’re still relying on manual resource tuning to optimize your workloads, you’re playing a losing game.

 Sure, you can tweak CPU and memory requests by hand.
-You can comb through Prometheus metrics, look at job logs, estimate peaks.
+You can comb through Prometheus metrics, look at job logs, and estimate peaks.
 But Kubernetes doesn’t make that easy—and at scale, it’s practically impossible to stay ahead.

 Here’s why manual tuning doesn’t work—and what actually does.